holepunchto/hypercore/README.md

   quorum: (signers.length / 2) + 1, // How many signers needed to verify a block
   signers,                          // Array of signers for the core
   prologue: null,                   // The tree hash and length of the core
-  linked: null,                     // Only supported in versions >= 2
+  linked: null,                     // Array of associated core keys.
+Only supported in versions >= 2
   userData: null                    // Only supported in versions >= 2
 }
 ```

+The `linked` property in the manifest is used to reference other hypercores that are associated with the current core.
+For example in `autobase` the encryption view is loaded from the `linked` property in the system view core.
+Note, as with everything in the manifest, changing the `linked` property changes the core's `key`.

 Signers are an array of objects with the following structure: